mprib/caliscope/README.md

 # Current Functionality

 To launch the primary functionality of the repo, run `src\gui\main.py`.
 This will open an ugly dialog to begin a calibration session.
-The session data is stored in `src\examples\default_session\config.toml`, though this will largely be overwritten when first launched.
-The over-write can be turned off by commenting out a line of code in the `if __name__ == "__main__"` section of the module (comments point this line of code out).
+Session data is stored in the `examples` folder in the root directory.
+The session being launched is coded at the bottom of `main.py`.
+The general workflow:

 1. Print out a charuco board from the Charuco Builder tab
 2. Click "Find Additional Cameras" to connect to them